Climate Pledge Arena: Concerts

+In August 2014, Lady Gaga performed at KeyArena as part of her artRAVE: The ARTPOP Ball.
+Lady Starlight was the opening act.

 Bruce Springsteen has performed at the arena five times.
 He and the E Street Band performed a nearly four-hour long concert during The River Tour 2016 on March 24, 2016.
 It included a guest appearance by Eddie Vedder.
 Springsteen returned to the newly renovated arena for a single performance on February 27, 2023, as part of his 2023 Tour.